CausalAILab/Causal-Gymnasium/README.md

 ## Learning Algorithms

 CausalGym environments are designed to be used with various reinforcement learning algorithms.
-*   **Core Implementations**: The `causal_gym/algorithms/` directory is intended for implementations of algorithms like UCBVI (Upper Confidence Bound Value Iteration) and UCBQ (Upper Confidence Bound Q-learning) that are part of the CausalGym library.
+*   **Core Implementations**: The `causal_gym/algorithms/` directory is intended for implementations of algorithms like UCBVI (Upper Confidence Bound Value Iteration) and UCBQ (optimistic Q-builder) that are part of the CausalGym library.
 *   **User-Defined Algorithms**: Users can develop their own algorithm scripts (e.g., a `linear_ucbvi.py` for specific experiments) that interface with CausalGym's environments.

 ## Navigating the CausalGym Repository